A constructive proof for the simple connectedness of finite subset spaces: Acknowledgements

 \section{Acknowledgements}

 This note is based in part on the PhD thesis of the author \cite[Section 4.3]{Lazovskis2019}.
-The author thanks Ambrose Yim for a motivating discussion prompting to resurrect this long-dormant project, and Sadok Kallel for providing more background on related work.
-The author is partially supported by the Latvian Council of Science (LZP) 1.1.1.9 Research application No 1.1.1.9/LZP/1/24/125 of the Activity ``Post-doctoral Research" ``Efficient topological signatures for representation learning in medical imaging".
+The author thanks Ambrose Yim for a motivating discussion prompting to resurrect this long-dormant project, Sadok Kallel for providing more background on related work, and Sylvain Douteau for suggesting the interpretation of \cref{rem_ranloops}.
+The author is supported by the Latvian Council of Science (LZP) 1.1.1.9 Research application No 1.1.1.9/LZP/1/24/125 of the Activity ``Post-doctoral Research" ``Efficient topological signatures for representation learning in medical imaging".